 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
-SSL is an industry-standard and is used by millions of websites in the protection of their online transactions with their customers.
+SSL is an industry-standard used by millions of websites to protect online transactions with customers.

 Create a directory